harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 	  - If you want to use Minikube instead of Docker Desktop Kubernetes, use Minikube minimum version v1.22.0 or later installed locally.
   	  - Minikube needs 4GB and 4 CPUs: `minikube start --memory 4g --cpus 4`.
 	+ Kubernetes cluster.
   	+ This is the target cluster for the deployment you will set up in this quickstart.
 When Docker Compose Kubernetes is installed it comes with a cluster and the **default** namespace.
-You don't need to make any changes to Docker Compose Kubernetes.Don't have a cluster?
-See [Notes](#notes).
+You don't need to make any changes to Docker Compose Kubernetes.
+Don't have a cluster?
+Go to [Notes](#notes) below.
-	+ Review [Harness CD Community Edition Overview](./harness-community-edition-overview.md) and [Harness Key Concepts](../../../first-gen/starthere-firstgen/harness-key-concepts.md) to establish a general understanding of Harness.
+	+ Review [Harness CD Community Edition overview](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview) and [Harness key concepts](/docs/getting-started/learn-harness-key-concepts) to establish a general understanding of Harness.

 The Docker Compose installer is described below, but Harness also supports a [Helm installer](https://github.com/harness/harness-cd-community/blob/main/helm/README.md).

-### Completely New to Continuous Delivery (CD)?
+### Completely new to Continuous Delivery (CD)?

 Simply put, CD is the automation of a software release process.
 In Harness, you model this process as a Pipeline.

-#### What do I need for a CD Pipeline?
+#### What do I need for a CD pipeline?

 1. An artifact to deploy: an artifact is the application or microservice you are deploying.
 It can be a Docker image, a zip file, etc.
 2. A deployment method: this is whatever specification or manifest is needed by the deployment platform you are using, such as a Kubernetes manifest.